 When the price of silver was at its highest level in 2011 (average was $35.12), the world consumed the most silver for industrial applications (661 Moz).
 However, global silver consumption in the industrial sector has continued to decline, reaching a low of 562 Moz last year.
 This is nearly 100 Moz less than it was in 2011.

 Yes, it is true that the world is using less silver for Photography, but it hasn’t fallen that much since 2011.
 According to the data in the 2017 World Silver Survey, silver consumption in the Photographic industry only fell 16 Moz since 2011.
 However, the biggest decline in silver consumption came from the “Electrical & Electronics” sector.
 Silver consumption in that industry fell from 291 Moz in 2011 to 234 Moz last year.

 Again, we can’t blame rising prices for the decline in silver consumption in the electrical or electronics sector because it fell more than 50% since 2011.
 You would think silver consumption in electronics would have risen as the price fell by more than half.

 So, what does this all mean?
-It means the world economies that are being propped up by a massive amount of monetary printing, debt and Central Bank asset purchases aren’t really growing in REAL TERMS, but rather they are contracting.
+It means the world economies that are being propped up by a massive amount of monetary printing, debt, and Central Bank asset purchases aren’t growing in REAL TERMS, but rather they are contracting.